lx-is/lu/content/blog/music-ive-been-listening-to-1.md

 For context, music is a relatively new experience for me.
 I really only got into regularly listening to music within the past year.
 I'm sure to most that sounds insane.

 I'd like to say my musical taste is eclectic.
 I listen to alternative, pop, ambient, electronic, lofi, and some rock and classical.
 As well, a lot of the music I listen to is outside my native language.
-I tend not to listen to hip-hop and I strongly dislike country.
+I tend not to listen to rap and I strongly dislike country.

 I hope you, whoever reading this, adds at least one of these songs to your playlist :)